Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Methodology

 \subsection{Multi-stage Semantic Image Decoder}

-We have developed a multi-stage semantic image decoder that utilizes pre-trained controllable text-to-image diffusion models.
-This decoder restores adequate details in the image constrained by the extremely compressed reference image, text descriptions and semantic masks.
-This decoding process is implemented object-by-object progressively starting from the low-quality reference image, ultimately generating high-quality reconstructions that are highly consistent with the original images.
-In each decoding stage, we choose ControlNet as the decoder, a text-to-image model built on top of Stable Diffusion that can process spatial conditions in the form of the reference image.
-It ensures that the reconstructed images follow constraints provided by the essential structure of the input reference image, and text descriptions.
-In addition, we follow the pipeline similar to Mulan \cite{2023-MuLan} to ensure that the generated object detail information is accurately positioned within the mask region given the object description $Textd_j$ and the corresponding mask $M_ j$.
+We develop a multi-stage semantic image decoder that is implemented progressively starting from fine-grained object-level restoration to holistic image restoration, ultimately generating high-quality reconstructions that are highly consistent with the original images.
+This decoder leverages the capability of controllable diffusion models to restore adequate details constrained by the extremely compressed reference image, text descriptions and semantic masks.
+Specifically, we design a training-free Object Restoration model with Attention Guidance (ORAG) built on pre-trained ControlNet \cite{2023-controlnet}, which restores one object per stage, conditioned by object descriptions and semantic masks.
+Inspired by work \cite{2023-MuLan,chen2024training}, we integrate backward attention guidance into ORAG to ensure that the generated object details given by object description $Textd$ are accurately positioned within the mask region $M$.
 The complete procedure is listed in Algorithm \ref{alg1} and described as follows.

 \textbf{Condition Encoding}.
-In each stage, we utilize the fixed VAE encoder $\varepsilon(\bullet )$ to encode the reconstructed reference image $I_j$ into the latent space for condition encoding: $cf_j=\varepsilon(I_j )$.
-In addition, CLIP text encoder, a pretrained model that provides a shared text-image embedding space, is utilized to produce the textual representations and inject them into the cross attention layers of the denosing U-Net.
+In each stage, we utilize the fixed VAE encoder $\varepsilon(\bullet )$ to encode the reconstructed reference image $I_j$ into the latent space: $cf_j = \varepsilon(I_j )$.
+In addition, CLIP text encoder, a pre-trained model that provides a shared text-image embedding space, is utilized to produce the textual representations and inject them into the cross-attention layers of the denoising U-Net.